-Once is offered to customers on a subscription-based SaaS model, with varying levels of functionality, usage entitlements and support based on the size and complexity of a customer's needs.
+Each of our products is offered to customers on a subscription-based SaaS model, with varying levels of functionality, usage entitlements and support.
+Our customers pay us a monthly, quarterly or annual subscription fee for access to our products.
+This model allows our customers to scale their level of investment and usage based on the size and complexity of their needs.